tidesdb/tidesdb.github.io/src/content/docs/getting-started/how-does-tidesdb-work.md

 **Block Manager Caching**

-The underlying block manager file handles are cached in a database-level LRU cache with a configurable capacity (`max_open_file_handles`).
+The underlying block manager file handles are cached in a storage-engine-level LRU cache with a configurable capacity (`max_open_file_handles`).
 When an SSTable is opened, its block manager is added to the cache.
 If the cache is full, the least recently used block manager is automatically closed.
 This prevents file descriptor exhaustion